EduardRosert/morpheus-k8s-setup/README.md

 # morpheus-k8s-setup
-Set up a Kubernetes Cluster on Morpheus
+Set up a Kubernetes Cluster on Morpheus with CentOS 7.5